potassco/clinguin/docs/clinguin/frontends/index.rst

 |:art:| Frontends
 #################

-The frontends listed here are provided with clinguin.
+The frontends listed here are provided with Clinguin.
 Each frontend allows different element types, arguments, and events.

 Built-in Frontends
 ++++++++++++++++++

 .. toctree::
     :maxdepth: 1